The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 One of our long time clients said something to us recently that enlightened us to what we’ve known for years.

-“The processes and procedures of running a successful construction company haven’t changed.
-What’s changed is no one wants to talk to one another.”
+“The processes and procedures of running a successful construction company haven’t changed.”

-The First Generation: Builders Who Built Their Companies on Accountability
+The Last Generation: Builders Who Built Their Companies on Accountability

-Early in his career, he invested in a single entry, all in one, construction specific job cost accounting system.
+Early in his career, his company invested in a single entry, all in one, construction specific job cost accounting system.
 It handled everything:

 - Job costing – CO Management, Actual vs Budget Cost Analysis and Work-in- Process Reporting